Malaga: 22 tips for trips and things to see in Malaga (2024) – guide and map

 Around the beaches, you can refresh yourself at the beach bars, called Chiringuitos.

-Málaga beach, Spain
+Malaga beach, Spain

-Málaga beach, Spain
+Malaga beach, Spain

-The best day trips around Málaga
+The best day trips around Malaga

-Málaga is located in Andalusia, one of the most beautiful regions in Spain and Europe.
+Malaga is located in Andalusia, one of the most beautiful regions in Spain and Europe.
 Andalusia is famous for its white-painted houses with lots of flowers lining the narrow cobbled streets.
 In addition, it hides the beautiful mountains and unspoilt nature of the Cabo de Gata coast.
 There are so many places to explore, even a month wouldn’t be enough.

-Málaga is perfectly located and connected to many of the most beautiful cities and places of interest in Andalusia, and now we’re going to show you the best of them:
+Malaga is perfectly located and connected to many of the most beautiful cities and places of interest in Andalusia, and now we’re going to show you the best of them:

 Marbella

 Marbella is a charming destination on the Costa del Sol, known for its luxurious marina, high-end shopping and vibrant nightlife.
-Together with Málaga, it is one of the most popular seaside resorts on the Costa del Sol.
+Together with Malaga, it is one of the most popular seaside resorts on the Costa del Sol.

 Marbella